 Sure, I got massively sunburned (whoops) and ate way too much lamb and fish and PASTRIES, and barely avoided a train strike, but oh my god, did I have a most incredible time.
 I experienced true kindness over lunch in Nazare and explored a literary gem in Porto.

-Seriously, you guys, I miss Portugal so much.
-I was sorting through my photos last weekend when I should’ve been grading essays instead.
+I wish I could do my solo trip all over again.
+Believe it or not, I was sorting through my photos last weekend when I should’ve been grading essays instead.
 I have a lot more I need to see and do in this magnificent country. Évora in the west, the spectacular beaches in the south, nifty university city Coimbra… The list goes on and on and on!

 So why should your first solo trip be Portugal when there are plenty of other destinations to choose from?

 Read on.
 Hopefully I’ll sway your opinion by the end!

 Why Your First Solo Trip Should Be Portugal